 B.A. in Accounting from Loyola College (now Loyola University Maryland)

 Parent of Danielle, '10

-Jean C. Halle is currently president and COO of Curiosityville.
+Jean C. Halle is currently Acting President and COO of Curiosityville.
 Prior to this she worked as the chief executive officer of Calvert Education Services from 2002 to 2010.
 From 1983–2001 Ms. Halle held ever increasing roles of responsibility with the Baltimore Sun, eventually becoming the chief financial officer and vice president of new business development for Times Mirror Interactive.
 Halle is currently a member of the board of directors for American Public Education, Inc., a provider of online higher education.

 Her current business and civic responsibilities include:

 Advisory Board Member for Stevenson University

 Member, Women’s Education Alliance, Archdiocese of Baltimore